rh-messaging/amq7-training/worksheet3/README.md

 Notice we have configured both brokers in the connection factory but could have used udp

--   from the worksheet3 directoryStart a queue receiver
+-   from the worksheet3 directory start a queue receiver

 ```code
 mvn verify -PqueueReceiver